Yes-Theory/yes-theory.github.io/general-information.md

 ## country representative
 The country representative is responsible for keeping in touch with the other group representatives and checking in with the global OC - Yes Theory chat.
 It would be awesome if you could host national Yes Theory meetups and events.

+This document is not complete.
+Please feel free to contribute.
+[How do I contribute?](https://github.com/Yes-Theory/yes-theory.github.io)